-Check out these upcoming shows, in Fine Arts Theatre.
-Unless stated otherwise, admission is $7 for adults; free for SC4 students with Skippers OneCard as available at the door; free for K-12 when accompanied by an adult.
+Tickets are $7 for adults; free for SC4 students with a Skippers OneCard as available at the door and free for Kindergarten through 12th grade when accompanied by an adult.

 Actors include SC4 students, faculty and alumnus.
 Tom Kephart is director.

 5:30 p.m.
 Thursday, Oct.
 16 (audience talkback following)7:30 p.m.
 Friday, Oct.
 177:30 p.m.
 Saturday, Oct.
 182 p.m.
 Sunday, Oct.
 19

 The SC4 Players will present this new and shocking version of the classic tale of depravity, lust, love and horror.
 Henry Jekyll's experiments with powders and tinctures have brought forth his other self - Edward Hyde, a villain free to commit the sins he is too civilized to comprehend.
 The play is adapted by Jeffrey Hatcher, from the novella Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson.
 Recommended for mature audiences (PG-13).

 5:30 p.m.
 Thursday, Dec.
 4 (audience talkback following)7:30 p.m.
 Friday, Dec.
 57:30 p.m.
 Saturday, Dec.
 62 p.m.
 Sunday, Dec.
 7